 • Graduate coursework in composition theory, plus training at the Bard Institute for Writing & Thinking

-I am especially excited to work with those challenging dominant social and psychological narratives through their work.
-This includes intellectual, political, and cultural historians; scholars of race, racism, and critical race theory; narrative and literary theorists; and everyone writing personal, critical, and imaginative narratives that resist the mythologies of power.
+I have worked with writers from history, sociology, anthropology, literature, data science, biology, linguistics, philosophy, theatre studies, queer studies, climate science, architecture, theology, and more; and those I work with have landed contracts at Chicago, Duke, Princeton, Minnesota, Michigan, and other presses.
+I am especially excited to work with those challenging dominant social and intellectual narratives through their work.
+This includes political and cultural historians; narrative and literary theorists; scholars of race, ethnicity, and migration; and everyone writing personal, critical, and imaginative narratives that resist the mythologies of power.

 Most people find my rates affordable, and many faculty find they can use research funding for our work together.
-(I can to provide a template for your funding request, if you need.)
+(I can provide a template for your funding request, if you need.)
 To the extent that it’s sustainable, I’m committed to meeting writers where they are in terms of resources, investment, and exchange.